senturk20/FirstRepo/README.md

-# HelloWorld
-FirstRepo
+# This is my first repo
-# yo whats up
+# yo what's up
 hello this is senturk20
+if you could follow me I would be very glad